What is this study about?

-Part 2: This requires 6 separate visits from each participant (4 of these can be carried out in your home if it would be more convenient for you.)
+Part 2: This requires 6 separate visits from each participant.
 A series of standard tests will be carried out including a muscle biopsy and an MRI scan, then participants will be asked to take a course of Nicotinamide Riboside (twice daily for 4 weeks).
 After 4 weeks of treatment the same tests will be repeated to see if there have been any changes in response to the treatment.
 THIS PART OF THE TRIAL IS ACTIVELY RECRUITING.

 All patient travel and accommodation expenses will be reimbursed.

 Are there any risks?

 The study involves a series of standard clinical tests that are routinely carried out in clinical practice.
 This includes muscle biopsies, blood samples, and two MRI scans.
 Muscle biopsies are often used to diagnose mitochondrial disease and you may well have had one before.
 We will give you a local anaesthetic injection which can cause some stinging pain, and if you feel any pain during the rest of the procedures we will give additional anaesthetic, or abandon the procedure if you’d prefer us to stop.
 There is a risk of bruising and bleeding and you will feel sore around the site for a few days.
 Taking blood samples may cause some discomfort or bruising, and can cause some people to faint.
 Some people may find having the MRI scan claustrophobic and they can be noisy, but you will be in voice contact with the team at all times in case you feel uncomfortable.